mariadb-corporation/mariadb-columnstore-server/README.md

 These packages need to be install along with the group development packages:

-bison ncurses-develop readline-devel boost-devel perl-devel openssl-devel cmake libxml2-devel
+yum groupinstall "Development Tools" yum install bison ncurses-develop readline-devel boost-devel perl-devel openssl-devel cmake libxml2-devel

 ### For Ubuntu 16.04